 We provide product support through a combination of outsourced vendors and internal support centers, and through multiple channels including phone, chat, web, social media, and email.
 These support services are delivered by a global support organization that includes several regional and global support centers.
-These teams are responsible for providing timely, high quality technical expertise on all our products.
+These teams are responsible for providing timely, high-quality technical expertise on all our products as well as providing proactive risk mitigation services.

-We also offer developer support to partners and developer organizations.
+We also offer delivery assurance and enablement services to partners and developer organizations.
 The Adobe Partner Connection Program focuses on providing developers with high-quality tools, software development kits, information and services.